-In 2016 Springcare contacted Rhino UK to discuss the possible opportunity of having a Namaste room fitted into a new home ‘Bucklow Manor’ which was to be opened in early 2017.
+In 2016 Springcare contacted Rhino UK to discuss the opportunity of having a Namaste room fitted into a new home ‘Bucklow Manor’ which was to be opened in early 2017.

 What is Namaste Care?

-In recent years a lot of research has gone into this subject and you may have come across the terminology ‘Namaste Care™’.
-Namaste Care™ is a program designed to improve the quality of life for people with advanced Dementia.
-Namaste, is a Hindu term meaning “to honor the spirit within” and was selected for this program as the main purpose is to bring honor to people who can no longer tell us who they are or who they were or care for themselves without assistance.
+In recent years a lot of research has gone into this subject, and you may have come across the term Namaste Care.
+Namaste Care is a program designed to improve the quality of life for people with advanced Dementia.
+Namaste is a Hindu term meaning “to honour the spirit within” and was selected for this program as the main purpose is to bring honour to people who can no longer tell us who they are or take care of themselves without assistance.
 Namaste involves one-to-one care during daily sessions in a comfortable, communal space with gentle stimulation of the senses.

-Bucklow Manors Namaste Room
+Bucklow Manor’s Namaste Room

-When you walk into the room you are hit by the beautiful aromas coming from the Aroma fan which has four different scents to choose from.
+When you walk into the room, you are hit by the beautiful aromas coming from the Aroma fan, which has four different scents to choose from.

 The sensory room has also become valued by families that visit the home with young children.
-They enjoy many hours in the sensory room with their relatives and stress and anxiety has been reduced greatly throughout these visits.”
+They enjoy many hours in the sensory room with their relatives, and stress and anxiety has been reduced greatly throughout these visits.”